No to Torture, Yes to Life: An

 Holding tightly to this aspiration, she finally came to the U.K. at 25-years-old to pursue her passion.
 Despite significant language barriers and financial pressures, Niati secured a place at the Croydon College of Art; sustaining herself through au pairing and cleaning jobs, and taking English classes when she could.
 It is here that she would begin No to torture (1982) in her final year of university, the series which launched her career.

 “No to torture was my first big realisation,” she reminisces.
 “I could see that I was really different from the other students.
 Whilst they painted still lifes and portraits, my subjects were people in jail.”

 Another student once questioned why her work was so ‘dark and morbid’, to which she simply responded: “Because I lived it.”

 “We wrote Algerian Algeria, French out!
 We were so scared when they took us, but I was so proud of what we did.”

-The Algerian War of Independence against French colonial occupation raged for eight-years, between 1954-1962.
+The Algerian War of Independence against French colonial occupation raged for eight years, between 1954-1962.
 From the young age of six she grew used to the sound of bombs.
-Her defiance against French rule came to the fore at just 12-years-old, when she was arrested with some school friends for creating anti-colonial graffiti and holding a mini protest at their school gates.
+Her defiance against French rule came to the fore at just 12-years-old, when she was arrested with some friends for creating anti-colonial graffiti and holding a mini protest at their school gates.